fommil/fpmortals/manuscript/wip.md

     every line of a `case class`.
 It is useful only for educational purposes.

 2. Write macros for each typeclass.
-This is not a maintainable solution because the macro API will change in Scala 3, and macros require an advanced and experienced developer to write each one.
+This is not a maintainable solution because the macro API will change in Scala 3.
+Macros require an advanced and experienced developer.

-3. Many typeclasses (and algebras!) can be abstracted by an existing scalaz typeclass, producing automated tests of the typeclass itself and derivations for business domain objects.
+3. Many typeclasses can be abstracted by an existing scalaz typeclass, producing automated tests of the typeclass itself and derivations for business domain objects.
 This is the approach of `scalaz-deriving`.

 4. Jon Pretty's [Magnolia](https://github.com/propensive/magnolia) macro provides a convenient API that lets typeclass authors support ADTs.
 It is effectively an abstraction over hand-rolled